cal-weng/Terminus-docs/docs/overview/protocol/otmoic.md

 ### KYC

-Use the TermiPass browser plugin to sign "Otmoic KYC Verifiable Credential Request Schema" and submit it to the relay.
-After manual review by managers of the relay, the system will issue "Otmoic KYC Verifiable Credential Schema" and synchronize the issued VC to TermiPass in the frontend, then submit "Otmoic KYC Presentation Definition" to the relay to finish KYC.
+Use the LarePass browser plugin to sign "Otmoic KYC Verifiable Credential Request Schema" and submit it to the relay.
+After manual review by managers of the relay, the system will issue "Otmoic KYC Verifiable Credential Schema" and synchronize the issued VC to LarePass in the frontend, then submit "Otmoic KYC Presentation Definition" to the relay to finish KYC.

 :::info Main Information in KYC